ckeditor/ckeditor5/docs/getting-started/integrations/react-multiroot.md

 * [CKEditor&nbsp;5 multi-root with real-time collaboration features and revision history features](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/real-time-collaboration-editor-multi-root-for-react)

-It is not mandatory to build applications on top of the above samples, however, they should help you get started.
+It is not necessary to build applications on top of the above samples, however, they should help you get started.

 ## Contributing and reporting issues